chipsalliance/VeeRwolf/README.md

 is a FuseSoC-based SoC for the [SweRV](https://github.com/chipsalliance/Cores-SweRV) RISC-V core.

 This can be used to run the [RISC-V compliance tests](https://github.com/riscv/riscv-compliance), Zephyr OS or other software in simulators or on FPGA boards.
-The SoC consists of the SweRV CPU with a boot ROM, on-chip RAM and GPIO.
+The SoC consists of the SweRV CPU with a boot ROM, DDR2 controller, on-chip RAM and GPIO.

 # Memory map